Mak0pog/EnableOrDisableNewOfficeUI/README.md

 When enabling, program uses a registry tweak to modify settings of Office, registering you as "Office Insider" and will let you update to latest Insider version of Office, which contains the New UI.

-* __Although the New UI looks beautiful, there is still a chance of Office crashing due to being in Insider version.__

 ### !!
 This mod works only for Office 365 and Office 2021 Users !!

 # Side by side comparison